Crosswords DS

-Crosswords DS (stylized as CrossworDS) and as Nintendo presents: Crossword Collection in PAL regions is a puzzle video game developed by American studio Nuevo Retro games released by Nintendo for the Nintendo DS handheld video game console.
-It was previously released in Australia as CrossworDS but a new OFLC entry confirms that Nintendo Australia is re-releasing it with a European localization.
-It was first released in North America, and has since been released in Australia.
+Crosswords DS (stylized as CrossworDS and known as Nintendo Presents: Crossword Collection in PAL regions) is a puzzle video game developed by American studio Nuevo Retro games released by Nintendo for the Nintendo DS handheld video game console.
+It was previously released in Australia as CrossworDS but a new OFLC entry confirmed that Nintendo Australia re-released it with a European localization.
 Crosswords DS features over 1,000 crossword puzzles that the player solves by using the stylus.
 Despite the title, it also features word search puzzles and anagram puzzles.
 It makes use of similar handwriting mechanics that the Brain Age titles make use of.
 Crosswords DS is included in the Touch!
 Generations series of titles, which includes such popular games as Brain Age: Train Your Brain in Minutes a Day! and Nintendogs.
 The background music was composed by Fabian Del Priore.

-In 2012, Nintendo released a sequel for the Nintendo 3DS, called Crosswords Plus.
+In 2012, Nintendo released a sequel for the Nintendo 3DS, titled Crosswords Plus.